-The Board of Directors recommends that stockholders vote (i) FOR the nominee of the Board of Directors (Item No. 1), (ii) FOR the amendments to our Non-Employee Director Stock Option and Retainer Plan (Item No. 2) and (iii) FOR the ratification of the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2010 (Item No. 3).
+The Board of Directors recommends that stockholders vote (i) FOR the nominees of the Board of Directors (Item No. 1) and (ii) FOR the ratification of the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2011 (Item No. 2).
 If you do not indicate how your shares are to be voted, your shares will be voted as recommended by the Board.